outboardphp/wake/README.md

-# Venue
+# Wake

-Venue is a full-featured, [PSR-14](http://www.php-fig.org/psr/psr-14/)-compliant event library for PHP, combining the Mediator and Observer patterns.
+Outboard Wake is a full-featured, [PSR-14](http://www.php-fig.org/psr/psr-14/)-compliant event library for PHP, combining the Mediator and Observer patterns.
 It includes an event dispatcher and a basic listener provider, as per the spec, and adds listener collections and other variations on listener providers to meet special needs.